SLIIT-3rd-Year-Bois-Inc/cloths-store-backend/README.md

 ### `npm run dev`

-It will run the app in the development mode.
+It will start the backend for the clothing store application.